 It’s equally important to follow up with the visitors to remind them of the event or send updates.
 To do this, you need their email addresses.

 If you used Jotform to build your signup form, you can simply integrate it with GetResponse.
 GetResponse automatically pulls the email addresses of potential attendees.
 This allows you to send follow-up emails and nurture the relationship later on.

 If you’re not sure how to write follow-up emails, let our event email templates guide you!

 Designing an event landing page that converts doesn’t have to be complicated.
 Just keep these main points in mind:

 - Simple is always better.
 Bulleted lists, summaries, and marked steps improve the user experience and the registration process.

 - Look at it with fresh eyes.
 Consider key elements like visitor flow and CTA placement from your visitor’s perspective when making design choices.

 - Have a ticketing strategy.
 Whether you offer one ticketing option or three, super early bird or standard admission, make the choice obvious for attendees with smart pricing and clever displays.

 Everyone knows that getting a high percentage of landing page conversions isn’t the easiest thing in the world.
-Luckily there are many ways to alter your event registration page and maximize its effectiveness.
-Tips from the above examples will likely serve you now and well into your event planning future.
+Luckily, there are many ways to adjust your event registration page and maximize its effectiveness.
+Tips from the above event landing pages will likely serve you now and well into your event planning future.